Teksta versija

 [1 April 2004]

 Section 15.
-Decisions taken by the national accreditation body may be appealed in a court in accordance with the procedures laid down in the Administrative Procedure Law.
-The appeal of a decision shall not suspend the operation of the decision.
+The accreditation decisions taken by the national accreditation body may be contested by submitting a relevant application to the national accreditation body.
+The decisions taken by the national accreditation body on the contested accreditation decisions may be appealed in a court in accordance with the procedures laid down in the Administrative Procedure Law.
+The contesting and appeal of a decision shall not suspend the operation of the decision.

 [1 April 2004]

 Section 16.
-(1) The mutual recognition shall be applied in accordance with the procedures laid down in Regulation (EC) No 764/2008 of the European Parliament and of the Council of 9 July 2008 laying down procedures relating to the application of certain national technical rules to products lawfully marketed in another Member State and repealing Decision No 3052/95/EC (hereinafter - Regulation (EC) No 764/2008).
+(1) The mutual recognition shall be applied in conformity with the procedures laid down in Regulation (EU) 2019/515 of the European Parliament and of the Council of 19 March 2019 on the mutual recognition of products lawfully marketed in another Member State and repealing Regulation (EC) No 764/2008 (hereinafter - Regulation No 2019/515).

 (2) In mutual recognition shall apply to: